Understanding ConocoPhillips's Unusual Options Activity - News Break

 Understanding ConocoPhillips's Unusual Options Activity

-Shares of ConocoPhillips (NYSE:COP) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $60.01.
-Extraordinarily large volume (compared to historical averages) is one indication of unusual options market activity.
-Volume refers to the total number of contracts traded over a given time period when discussing options market activity.
-Open interest is the number of unsettled contracts that have been traded but not yet closed by either counterparty.
-In other words, open interest represents the quantity of contracts that individual parties have written but not yet found a counterparty for (i.e. a buyer finding a seller, or a seller finding a buyer).www.benzinga.com
+Shares of ConocoPhillips (NYSE:COP) saw some unusual options activity on Thursday.
+Following the unusual option alert, the stock price moved up to $59.55.
+Exceptionally large volume (compared to historical averages) is one reason for which options market activity can be considered unusual.
+The volume of options activity refers to the number of contracts traded over a given time period.
+The number of unsettled contracts that have been traded, but not yet closed, is called open interest.
+These contracts are not yet closed because a buyer has not purchased the contract, or a seller has not sold it.www.benzinga.com

 Comments / 0